 Critics cite limitations, such as ability of nations to opt out of key provisions

-MANILA — A deal aimed at protecting Southeast Asia’s estimated 7 million migrant workers is flawed, as countries can opt out of key provisions, according to a group of parliamentarians from across the region.
+MANILA — A deal to Southeast Asia’s estimated 7 million migrant workers is flawed as countries can opt out of key provisions, according to a group of parliamentarians from across the region.

-The ASEAN Consensus on the Protection and Promotion of the Rights of Migrant Workers was meant as the pinnacle of the Philippines 2017 chairing of the Association of Southeast Asian Nations, which culminated in a lavish signing ceremony on Nov.
-14.
+The ASEAN Consensus on the Protection and Promotion of the Rights of Migrant Workers was meant as the pinnacle of the Philippines’ 2017 chairing of the Association of Southeast Asian Nations, which culminated in a signing ceremony for the migrant deal on November 14.

-President Rodrigo Duterte took plaudits for the deal before handing over leadership of ASEAN to Singapore Prime Minister Lee Hsien Loong.
+President Rodrigo Duterte was praised for brokering the agreement, before he handed over leadership of ASEAN to Singapore Prime Minister Lee Hsien Loong.
 “I would like to thank the Philippines for its chairmanship achievements,” Lee said, prompting wild cheers from an audience that included the Philippine cabinet and prominent lawmakers such as Senator Manny Pacquaio, the iconic multiple world boxing champion.

 But despite the pomp and glamour, the circumscribed deal was widely expected.
-During drafting negotiations there were divisions between origin and destination countries — where migrants sometimes live in legal limbo and are often arrested and deported.
-The latter group prefer to maintain the primacy of national laws.
+During drafting negotiations there were divisions between origin and destination countries.
+The latter group prefer to maintain the primacy of national laws, though migrants sometimes live in legal limbo and are often arrested and deported.

 Malaysia, Singapore and Thailand are magnets for 96% of migrants from Southeast Asia who choose to stay in the region, with Cambodia, Indonesia and Myanmar among the main origin countries.
 Millions more Indonesian, Philippine and Thai citizens have emigrated to Europe, North America and wealthy Gulf states such as the United Arab Emirates.